 Wildlife gardening has many benefits.
 By growing plants, digging a pond and creating other habitats, such as log piles and compost heaps, we can provide homes for wildlife that would otherwise be homeless.
-Potentially, if enough of us garden with wildlife in mind we can help slow down or even reduce declines of some species, like hedgehogs.
+There are around 30 million gardens in the UK.
+Potentially, if enough of us garden with wildlife in mind we can help slow down or even reverse declines of some species, like hedgehogs, right across the country.

 Wildlife gardening is good for us gardeners, too.
-Watching birds visit the feeders we’ve hung for them, bees buzz into flowers we’ve planted for them and hedgehogs forage among the long grass and leaf litter we’ve left for them, makes us feel better.
+Watching birds visit the trees we've planted for them, bees buzz into flowers we’re growing and hedgehogs foraging among the long grass and leaf litter we’ve left for them, makes us feel better.
 There’s no doubt about it – caring for wildlife is good for our mental health.

 The new year is a great time to take stock and see how you can make changes to your garden for the better.
 Here, I’ve listed 10 New Year's resolutions to help make you and your garden a little wilder.